For Loop

 - Multiple Conditions: You can include multiple variables in a

-loop, though clarity is key.
+forloop, though clarity is key.
 For example: - Nesting For Loops:

 Choosing the Right Loop

-loop is often preferred for situations where the number of iterations is known.
-This can help reduce the chance of errors, such as those arising from mismanaging the exit conditions in a while
+While most problems requiring loops can be solved using either a for loop or a while loop, the for loop is often preferred for situations where the number of iterations is known.
+This can help reduce the chance of errors, such as those arising from mismanaging the exit conditions in a while loop.